-Less than four months after the Sandy Hook Elementary School shooting
+Less than four months after the tragic Sandy Hook Elementary School shooting

 , the television show "Glee" depicted a school shooting on Thursday night's episode, causing major backlash on social media.